hephaestus-compiler-project/thalia-popl-eval/README.md

 the directory where the API specification of guava resides (see **Step 2**).
 Second,
-we use the option `--library-path` whose value is the classpath of the guava library.
+we use the option `--library-path`, whose value is the classpath of the guava library.
 This classpath contains the location of all JAR files required to invoke guava.